davidmmorgan/davidmmorgan.github.io/_teaching/2019-fall-teaching-1.md

 location: "Providence, RI"
 ---

 TA for the course "Ecology and Evolution of Infectious Disease" for the second time.
+Responsible for grading homework and exams, and for giving one lecture.

 Lead Instructor
 ------